ghfazevedo/traderpros/README.md

 ```

 We now iterate over the tree nodes to clamp the number of speciation events to zero if the node has child branches with descendants belonging to the same species and create moves o the number of speciation events on the other branches.
+We also create a variable to trach the nodes were we need to constrain for observed speciation events.

 ```R
 iteration=1